|

 is achieved by making the large 65-litre silencer of titanium and having it

 double up as a crush member for rear impacts.
-A race engine feature which Murray did insist on
+A race engine feature which A

 more complex and costly than a conventional wet sump, it shaves vital inches